Google Nofollow Links Ranking Change: Identifying Its Implications on SEO

 Official Statement from Google on Nofollow Hints

 Google officially announced that when nofollow was launched, Google did not consider any nofollow links as an effective signal for using within their search algorithms.
 However, this has undergone a dramatic change now in 2019.
-Today, practically all link attributes- UGC, sponsored, and even nofollow are regarded as hints about the links to exclude or consider within Search.
+Today, practically all link attributes- UGC, can you buy adderall on the internet sponsored, and even nofollow are regarded as hints about the links to exclude or consider within Search.
 Google now seems determined to utilize these hints along with certain other signals for better-understanding ways to effectively analyze and utilize links very much within their systems.

 As per https://moz.com, link attribution could be performed in three distinct ways: UGC, sponsored, and nofollow-each is known to signify a different meaning.